RotorHazard/RotorHazard/doc/Plugins.md

 LED effects which contain animation require execution delays.
 Effects **MUST** use the provided `effect_delay` for this purpose _(see below)_.

 > [!CAUTION]
-> Using `time.sleep`, `gevent.sleep`, or other methods for execution delays in LED effects will prevent proper effect termination and cause visual issues on the LED display or other erratic behavior.
+> Using `time.sleep`, `gevent.sleep`, or other methods for execution delays in LED effects will prevent proper effect termination and cause visual issues on the LED display or other erratic behavior. _See `effect_delay()`_

 #### LEDEffect(label, handler_fn, valid_events, default_args=None, name=None)